-Let’s take a closer look at some of these podcasts for lawyers in need of content on the go:
+Looking for a new podcast to listen to?
+Let’s take a closer look at 10 of the best legal podcasts for lawyers who need content on the go.

-This legal podcasts contains 20-minute episodes of lawyers from various fields describing what their jobs are actually like.
-The focus isn’t so much on statistics and salaries, but on the real-world experiences of lawyers on the ground.
+This podcast contains 20-minute episodes featuring lawyers from various fields.
+Notably, they describe what their jobs are actually like.
+The focus isn’t so much on statistics and salaries, but on the real-world experiences of lawyers.